hiteshvirani/ollama-connector/README.md

 - **Unique Local Addresses** (`fc00::...`): Private network only

 **IP Selection Strategy:**
-1. Server tries **IPv6 first** (if available) for better cross-network connectivity
+1. Server tries **Cloudflare tunnel first** (if available) for maximum reliability across any network
-2. Falls back to **IPv4** if IPv6 fails or is not available
+2. Falls back to **IPv4** if Cloudflare fails or is not available
+3. Falls back to **IPv6** if both Cloudflare and IPv4 fail
-3. Both IP versions are tried automatically for maximum compatibility
+4. All connection methods are tried automatically for maximum compatibility

 **Cross-Network Access:**
 - ✅ **Same network**: Works with both IPv4 and IPv6